Access Mob Pittsburgh promotes social advancement through positive change.

 In the spirit of Flash Mobs, this is a space for discussion and organization of Accessibility Mobs.
 Accessibility Mobs can be (but are not limited to) any one of the following:

-* Organizing groups to canvass neighbourhoods to do censuses of sidewalks, intersections, and cut curbs in residential areas and business districts.
+* Organizing groups to canvass neighborhoods to do censuses of sidewalks, intersections, and cut curbs in residential areas and business districts.

 * Organizing groups to canvass business and retail areas to evaluate the level of accessibility individual businesses according to ADA and ABA standards.